Key takeaways

 Tax-advantaged investment accounts

-• You’re required to take annual minimum distributions (RMDs) beginning at age 72.
+• You must start taking required minimum distributions (RMDs) each year at age 73.

 • Withdrawals and RMDs are taxed as ordinary income, which depends on your tax bracket.